tanvir-ahmed-m4/com0com/ReadMe.txt

 INTRODUCTION

-The null-modem emulator is a kernel-mode serial driver for Windows.
+The null-modem emulator is a kernel-mode virtual serial port driver for Windows.
 You can create an unlimited number of virtual COM port pairs and use any pair to connect one application to another.
 Each COM port pair provides two COM ports with names starting